 Located on the west side of the island in Rincon, this turtle beach in Puerto Rico is a well known snorkeling spot.

-You’ll see tropical fish, turtles and the odd dolphin too!
+You’ll be able to see tropical fish, turtles and the odd dolphin too!

 A coral reef runs right along the length of the beach so it’s the perfect place to go snorkeling with turtles in Puerto Rico.